opis/closure/README.md

 ###Installation

-SerializableClosure is available on packagist and can be installed via composer, just add in `composer.json` the following:
+This library is available on [Packagist](https://packagist.org/packages/opis/closure) and can be installed using [Composer](http://getcomposer.org)

 ```json
 {